-You’re putting so much effort to keeping it that way.
-So why wouldn’t you try to put the same effort to making yourself feel better , to making your world look good and making your options broader?
+You’re putting so much effort into keeping it that way.
+So why wouldn’t you try to put in the same effort to making yourself feel better, to making your world look good and making your options broader?

 It’s only a matter of what you feed your mind with.
 Yes, that simple.
 Those sugary sweet sentences may just help you make that shift.

 They won’t work at first.
 They can’t, you are too used to the negative things you’ve been saying to yourself, so your mind will need some training, some time to get accustomed to hearing the nice things.

 And then you will resist less.

 And then you’ll start accepting the possibility that there might be something to it.

 Then… you will notice that your world is getting brighter, that your options aren’t as limited as you thought.